databrickslabs/dbldatagen/README.md

 - https://docs.databricks.com/release-notes/runtime/releases.html

-When using the Databricks Labs Data Generator on Unity Catalog enabled environments, the Data Generator requires the use of `Single User` or `No Isolation Shared` access modes as some needed features are not available in `Shared` mode (for example, use of 3rd party libraries).
+When using the Databricks Labs Data Generator on "Unity Catalog" enabled environments, the Data Generator requires the use of `Single User` or `No Isolation Shared` access modes as some needed features are not available in `Shared` mode (for example, use of 3rd party libraries).
 Depending on settings, `Custom` access mode may be supported.